FIU College of Engineering and Computing

 Arif Sarwat

-• Ph.D. in Electrical Engineering from the University of South Florida, Tampa, Florida
+• Ph.D. in Electrical Engineering – University of South Florida, Tampa, FL

-• M.S. in Electrical & Computer Engineering from the University of Florida, Gainesville, Florida
+• M.S. in Electrical & Computer Engineering – University of Florida, Gainesville, FL

-• B.S. in Electronics Engineering from Aligarh Muslim University, Aligarh, India
+• B.S. in Electronics Engineering – Aligarh Muslim University, India

 Noteworthy Awards